scmschmidt/trento_checks_for_supportconfig/README.md

 Container "tcsc_1" started for supportconfig "/home/sschmidt/Cases/00999999/scc_vmhana01_231011_1528.txz".
 ```

-You can check with `docker ps` if the containers are running:
+You can check with `docker ps` if the `tcsc` containers are running:

 ```
 # docker ps